Are Bad Teeth Hereditary?

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

 Yes, bad teeth can be hereditary.
-Genetics can contribute to having bad teeth.
-Your genes can play a role in several things that affect tooth health, like:
+Your genes can play a role in several things that affect tooth health and cause bad breath.
+This includes your tooth enamel’s strength, the quality of your saliva, and how your body fights oral bacteria.

-Some people inherit genes that make teeth more at risk for problems like cavities and gum disease.
-Some genetic conditions that impact teeth development can be passed on, resulting in crooked or misshapen teeth.
+On the other hand, some people inherit genes that put teeth at risk for problems like cavities and gum disease.
+Certain genetic conditions can impact teeth development, resulting in crooked or misshapen teeth.

-Genes control how teeth develop naturally.
-Sometimes, teeth may not properly form, resulting in crooked or weakened teeth because of tooth enamel issues.
+Sometimes teeth may not form properly, resulting in crooked or weakened teeth because of tooth enamel issues.
+Your genes can also influence your preference for sweets, increasing your risk of tooth decay.

 Source: 123rf